budivoogt/recipe_tracker/notes.md

 -   [x] Confirmation modal for delete recipe.
 -   [x] Added rating icons
 -   [x] Capitalize first letter of mealType.

-### Add / Edit recipe

--   [ ] After adding an ingredient, auto-focus on the new ingredient (and make it possible to access it with tab or arrows on keyboard)

 ## Bugs